woohoolabs/yin/README.md

     // Fetching a paginated collection of user domain models
     $users = UserRepository::getUsers($pagination->getPage(), $pagination->getSize());

-    // Instantiating the users document
+    // Instantiating a users document
     $document = new UsersDocument(new UserResourceTransformer(new ContactResourceTransformer()));

     // Responding with "200 Ok" status code along with the users document